 Open invitation to curate

 Each year all undergraduates and graduate students are invited to submit individual or team proposals for group exhibitions in either the Gelman or Dryfoos galleries.

-RISD’s director of Campus Exhibitions reviews proposals along with an oversight committee that includes representatives from the Student Gallery Board.
+RISD’s director of Campus Exhibitions reviews proposals along with an oversight committee that includes representatives from the Student Gallery Board and Grad Student Alliance.

 Once the concept for an exhibition is approved, each student curator or team works with the gallery staff to select the work, design the exhibition, prepare supporting written material, hang the show, publicize it and host the opening reception.

 Location, contact info and hours of operation

 Gallery desk: 401 709-8660

 Fall 2020: due to the COVID-19 pandemic, RISD’s student galleries are open only to RISD students, faculty, and staff.
 All must present a RISD ID at time of visit.
 The gallery is currently closed to the general public.